 The 144,000 Are Sealed

 ¶1.
-After this, I saw four angels standing at the four corners of the earth, holding the four winds of the earth so that no wind would blow on land or sea, or on any tree.
+And after this, I saw four angels standing at the four corners of the earth, holding the four winds of the earth so that no wind would blow on the land, nor on the sea, nor on any tree.

-2. Then I saw another angel ascending from the east, having the seal of the living God, and he called with a loud voice to the four angels to whom it was given to harm the land and the sea,
+2. Then I saw another angel ascending from the east, having the seal of the living God, and he cried out with a loud voice to the four angels to whom it was given to harm the land and the sea,

-3. saying, “Do not harm the land, nor the sea, neither the trees, until we seal the slaves of our God on their foreheads.”
+3. saying, “Do not harm the land, nor the sea, nor the trees until we seal the slaves of our God on their foreheads.”